 construction, exposure assessment, intervention effectiveness, low back disorders, manufacturing, musculoskeletal disorders

 x, 161 pages

 Copyright 2010 Alysha Meyers

 Meyers, Alysha Rose.
-"Prevention strategies for musculoskeletal disorders among high-risk occupational groups." dissertation, University of Iowa, 2010.
+"Prevention strategies for musculoskeletal disorders among high-risk occupational groups."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.